telegraphic/hipsr/documentation/gateware.rst

 Pulsar modes
 ------------

-The BPSR pulsar modes are based on the Packetized Astronomy Signal Processor firmware designed by Peter MacMahon and ported to ROACH by Terry Filiba.
+The CASPSR firmware is based on the Packetized Astronomy Signal Processor firmware designed by Terry Filiba.
+The BPSR firmware is based on the Parspec firmware designed by Peter Macmahon and ported to ROACH by Danny Price.

+**Packetized Astronomy Signal Processor**

+CASPSR digitizes a 400MHz bandwidth, and sends raw ADC data to the CPU/GPU backend.

 * https://casper.berkeley.edu/wiki/Packetized_Astronomy_Signal_Processor

+**Parkes Spectrometer (Parspec) **

+Parspec is a 400MHz bandwidth, 1024 channel, 2-tap polyphase filterbank based spectrometer

 * https://casper.berkeley.edu/wiki/Parspec

 Spectral line modes